PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Stat Set Up**: Set up the rules for a certain stat.
   - General:
+    - We can decide if a stat can be buffed and/or nerfed.
     - A stat or more can influence the value of another stat, using some kind of formula.
     - We can choose if some stats depend on main stats values, like "Evasion" depending on the speed's stat.
     - If we change or delete a stat, we might get a coordination error depending on the other stats.